Ilyas2695/DeepMind_Project/README.md

 ```bash
 python data_collection.py
 ```
-This script reads MLIR files from a specified directory, counts operations, and saves the results in operation_costs.jsonl.
+This part reads MLIR files from a specified directory, counts operations, and saves the results in operation_costs.jsonl.

 ### Train the Model
 Train the neural network model using the collected data: